LOCAL UNION 636 OF THE INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS AN OVERVIEW OF OUR HISTORY AND STRUCTURE

 Ongoing attacks by the Government and increasingly hostile employers put a great strain on our resources.
 Although not yet at the crisis level, by 1998, the membership recognized the need to revisit our dues formula.
 With this in mind, the Executive Board recommended that the dues be increased to one point one percent (1.1%) of gross basic monthly pay exclusive of overtime and lump sum payments (e.g.clothing and boot allowance etc.) in addition to the applicable International per capita tax.
 This motion was subsequently supported by the general membership in a secret ballot vote.
 Somewhat controversial at the time, this modest increase has given our Local the financial security necessary to deal with the many obstacles we face.

 Admittedly, there are those who still support the concept of fixed dues.
 However, given the diversity of our membership and the wide range of their wage rates, we are confident that our dues formula is the most fair and equitable for all.
 Regardless of their contribution, all members are provided with the best representation available.
 Additionally, through such contributions, our Local is able to provide our members with a wide variety of services that would otherwise not be available.
 With our members each contributing their fair share, they also reap the benefits of belonging to an organization that is able to work towards improving their quality of life and provide them with the representation that they need and deserve.

-It has now been almost 100 years since Local Union 636 first earned the right to represent workers in Ontario.
+It has now been over 100 years since Local Union 636 first earned the right to represent workers in Ontario.
 Over that period, our profile may have changed but our guiding principles have not.
 Yesterday, today and tomorrow, we remain committed to protecting and enhancing the rights and benefits of our members.

 Standing together in partnership and solidarity with our members, we have succeeded in slaying the many dragons that have crossed our path.
 Others will undoubtedly await us along our journey.
 With the continued support of our members, we are confident that there is no challenge too great to overcome.